Skip to navigation Skip to content

 Request referral to CIS

-Table 1: this table describes the process to send a referral to CIS for manually coding an exemption from a NARWP or qualifying residence period due to the person being a family member of a refugee or former refugee and for workaround NARWP coding when a person's visa rejection has been overturned.
+Table 1: this table describes the process to send a referral to CIS for manually coding an exemption from a NARWP because the person is a family member of a refugee or former refugee, for ending previous qualifying residence exemption coding and for workaround NARWP coding when a person's visa rejection has been overturned.

 Step